By James Eliot, Markets & Finance Editor

 In late October 2023, GitHub, the platform housing 94 million repositories, experienced a significant outage that disrupted over 90% of the top open-source projects.
 This incident is symptomatic of broader systemic vulnerabilities present in the technology infrastructure, particularly around cloud dependency.
 Investors should take note: mainstream perceptions of this as a mere hiccup overlook deep-rooted flaws that could jeopardize major projects and investments.

-GitHub outages are not just small inconvenience; they could have catastrophic financial implications for companies that rely on this platform.
+GitHub outages are not just small inconveniences; they could have catastrophic financial implications for companies that rely on this platform.
 This episode erased $15 billion in market value for parent company Microsoft, which saw its stock drop 2% following the outage (Market Watch).
 Understanding these vulnerabilities isn’t merely academic; it’s crucial for investors who monitor technology stocks and their stability.

 For those seeking to streamline outreach and lead generation in an environment characterized by such instability, investing in automated solutions like InstantlyClaw can help maintain a competitive edge.